 The South African constitution recognizes this diversity, ensuring that each language is respected and promoted.
 English is widely used in business and government, but millions speak indigenous languages like Zulu and Xhosa, which are integral to daily life.

-Afrikaans, a language with Dutch roots, adds another layer to this rich tapestry.
+Afrikaans, a language with Dutch roots, adds another layer to this rich blend.
 With so many languages, South Africa exemplifies how a nation can embrace its multifaceted identity, promoting inclusivity and cultural pride.
 It’s like attending a cultural festival where every booth offers a new linguistic adventure.

 3. Mali